JuliaCloud/LambdaMaker.jl/README.md

 This package is intended to generate all the boilerplate code required to deploy an AWS Lambda function via AWS SAM.

 ## Prerequisites
-You will to download and install the following:
+You will need to download and install the following:

 - [AWS SAM](https://aws.amazon.com/serverless/sam/)
 - [Docker](https://www.docker.com/)